-All of the teaching is project-based, linking theory with practice and ensuring that each module is contextualised within real workplace situations and challenges.
+All of the teachings are project-based, linking theory with practice and ensuring that each module is contextualised within real workplace situations and challenges.

 There are a variety of assessments such as presentations, projects, reports and blogs.
 There are no examinations.

-Applications to our full-time undergraduate courses must be made through UCAS.
-However, you can apply directly to University of Wales Trinity Saint David using our online application form and the university will process a UCAS application on your behalf.
+Applications to our full-time undergraduate courses must be made directly to the University of Wales Trinity Saint David using our online application form.

 We are interested in creative people that demonstrate a strong commitment to their chosen subject area and therefore we welcome applications from individuals from a wide range of backgrounds.
-The applicants will have to pass the written test and the interview with one of our academics in order to be accepted onto the programme.
+We are interested in creative people that demonstrate a strong commitment to their chosen subject area and therefore we welcome applications from individuals from a wide range of backgrounds.
+The applicants will have to pass an assessment with one of our academics in order to be accepted onto the programme.

 This programme is specifically focused on employability, ensuring that students are able to use workplace experiences to inform their studies throughout each module.